Mythidas/ReBound/Docs/TechDoc.md

 **Static Classes may have a private _Constructor or _Destructor and must mark a friend class of Application where they can be called during the runtime of the application**

+- Private:
+	- TypeDefs
+	- Friend Classes
 - Public:
 	- Events
 	- Builder
 	- Methods:
 		- Standard Methods
-		- Virtual Methods
 		- Getters
 		- Setters
+		- Virtual Methods
 - Public Static:
 	- Static Methods
 	- Const Variables
-- Private:
-	- TypeDefs
+- Public:
-	- Friend Classes
+	- Operators
 - Private Static:
 	- Methods
 	- Variables